Clone the source code

 WHAT TO AUDIT

-The entire application is ~6700 lines of Go across 20 files — web UI, Telegram bot, and reseller monitor combined.
-Zero external dependencies.
+The application is one Go binary: web UI, Telegram swap bot, and zero external dependencies.
 Here's what to look for:

 nearintents.go